drebass/robertandrebass.com/README.md

 3. **`.js`**: This directory holds js file(s)

 4. **`static`**: This directory holds PDFs, DOCXs

-5. **`.htaccess`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.

 ## License
 Copyright 2020 Andre Bass.
 Code released under the [MIT](LICENSE.md) license.